Do you as a Wageningen student like to experience the AID again? Then you can become a mentor!

 - After the AID: lots of groups stay in contact after the AID.
 You do not have to initiate this yourself, every group can make this decision themselves.

 As mentioned before, you need to attend the mentor training.
 During this mentor training you and your fellow mentor will learn how to guide a group and deal with certain situations.
 You will learn all the important things of being a mentor in a fun way!
-For 2020's AID , it is still unsure how the mentor training will look like (due to the corona crisis), but we will let you know as soon as we know.
+For 2020's AID , the mentor training will be completely online.
+You'll receive more info when you sign up!

 Any questions left?
 Contact us!